Christmas in Gatlinburg

 10. Christmas on Ice and a Trip to Ober Gatlinburg

 Hit the slopes and enjoying some quality skiing, snowboarding, and maybe a few snowball fights.
 Ober Gatlinburg is the destination for outdoor sports in the Smokies.

 Additionally, Ober Gatlinburg's "Christmas on Ice" offers a chance for vacationers to enjoy watching local ice dancers spin and twirl along with holiday classics.
 You can even try the ice yourself after the show!

 11. Winter Magic Tunes & Tales

-Hear pipers piping and the voices of carolers singing holiday favorites on Friday and Saturday evenings on the Parkway from November 28, 2014 – December 20, 2014 .
+Hear pipers piping and the voices of carolers singing holiday favorites on Friday and Saturday evenings on the Parkway from Late November to Christmas.
 From 5-9:30 PM, musicians and singers provide quality holiday entertainment for free.

 12. Fantasy of Lights Christmas Parade

-In it's 39th season, this Gatlinburg Christmas tradition starts at 7:30 PM on December 5th, 2014.
+For over 40 years this Gatlinburg Christmas tradition has brought Christmas joy to the Smokies!
+This parade starts at 7:30 PM on the first Friday of December.
 You'll hear more than 12 drummers in all the marching bands from Tennessee, North Carolina, Virginia, Georgia, and Alabama.
 This parade invokes small town parades of yore with floats, singers, dancers, carriages, and, of course, Santa.